julienschmidt/httprouter/README.md

 ## Features

-**Best Performance:** FastHttpRouter is the **fastest** go web framework in the [go-web-framework-benchmark](https://github.com/smallnest/go-web-framework-benchmark).
+**Best Performance:** FastHttpRouter is one of the **fastest** go web frameworks in the [go-web-framework-benchmark](https://github.com/smallnest/go-web-framework-benchmark).
 Even faster than httprouter itself.

 - Basic Test: The first test case is to mock 0 ms, 10 ms, 100 ms, 500 ms processing time in handlers.
 The concurrency clients are 5000.